seven5/seven5.github.io/tutorial.md

 ## Testing creating users

-You should be able to build the client side with "make" in `pages` and the server with `godep go install tutorial/fresno` in the main tutorial directory.
+If you previously added a panic to the signup page as we discussed in an earlier lesson on debugging, this would be a good time to remove it.
+You should be able to build the client side with
+`gb seven5 github.com/seven5/tutorial` (in `TUTROOT`) and the server with `gb build github.com/seven5/tutorial`.

 You can visit the new sign up page [here](http://localhost:5000/en/web/signup.html) if Fresno is running.
 You can create users by using the signup form.
-You can create many users you log out after creating each one.
+You can create many users if you log out after creating each one.
 You may find it interesting to return to the signup page when you are logged in; you'll have to manually enter the URL since the navigation bar will try to steer you away from this course of action.